United States invasion of Grenada: Other

+A CBS News poll that surveyed 304 people showed that 91% of Grenadians welcomed the invasion, and that 85% of Grenadians felt that their lives were in danger while Hudson Austin was in power.

 25 October is a national holiday in Grenada, called Thanksgiving Day, to commemorate the invasion.
 St. George's University (SGU) built a monument on its True Blue campus to honor the American servicemen killed during the invasion, and marks the day with an annual memorial ceremony.

 After the Grenada invasion, Cuba became increasingly concerned the U.S. might also invade socialist Nicaragua where Cuba had supplied primary school teachers to help the country establish rural schools.
 As a consequence of the invasion, Cuba removed its female primary school teachers from Nicaragua.